h2020-westlife-eu/wp6-vm/README.md

  1. Vagrant - tool for automation of virtual machine deployment.
 Download and install vagrant from https://www.vagrantup.com/
  2. Virtualbox - VM stack.
 Download and install virtualbox (version 5.0.x compatible with vagrant, note version 5.1 not compatible with vagrant yet) from https://www.virtualbox.org/wiki/Download_Old_Builds_5_0

-Download the VagrantFile or clone this repository into some <directory with VagrantFile>
+Download the VagrantFile from https://raw.githubusercontent.com/h2020-westlife-eu/wp6-vm/master/VagrantFile or clone this repository into some [directory with VagrantFile]

 (Optionally), if you are behind proxy, download and install proxyconf plugin and set environment variables